-J), and higher maximal pulse repetition rate (up to 2000 Hz).
-Comparative in vitro studies have shown a 1.5- to 4.0-times faster stone ablation rate and much lower stone retropulsion with the thulium fiber laser than holmium laser65)66).
+As a cutting-edge instrument in the field of stone lithotripsy, the thulium fiber laser was launched to disintegrate urinary tract stones.
+Comparison of the differences between a holmium laser and thulium fiber laser translate into multiple potential advantages in favor of the thulium fiber laser, such as a four-fold higher absorption coefficient in water, smaller operating laser fibers (50- to 150-μm core diameter), lower energy per pulse (as low as 0.025 J), and higher maximal pulse repetition rate (up to 2,000 Hz).
+Comparative in vitro studies have shown a 1.5- to 4.0-times faster stone ablation rate and much lower stone retropulsion with the thulium fiber laser than holmium laser [66,67].
 This innovative laser technology is particularly advantageous for RIRS and may become the next important therapeutic milestone.

-6) Role of preoperative and postoperative ureteral stenting
+(6) Role of preoperative and postoperative ureteral stenting

 Preoperative stenting for kidney stone treatment has advantages including a higher SFR, lower incidence of intraoperative complications (especially ureteral injuries), and greater facilitation of UAS placement.
-Preoperative stenting for patients without perioperative infection, severe self-symptom, anatomical abnormalities, and/or tortuous ureters is not mandatory in most clinical settings for access to the upper urinary tract because it induces hematuria, pain, urgency, and a risk of febrile UTI.
-However, most endourologists have experienced failed access to the upper urinary tract because of a tight or difficult ureter (8.4%-16.0%)67)68).
+Preoperative stenting for patients without perioperative infection, severe selfsymptom, anatomical abnormalities, and/or tortuous ureters is not mandatory in most clinical settings for access to the upper urinary tract because it induces hematuria, pain, urgency, and a risk of febrile UTI.
+However, most endourologists have experienced failed access to the upper urinary tract because of a tight or difficult ureter (8.4%-16.0%) [68,69].
 Once failed access has occurred, staged procedures are required to achieve passive ureteral dilation 1 to 2 weeks after placing the ureteral stent in the first ureteroscope.

 Postoperative stenting is a quite standard procedure after ureteroscopic surgery not only to prevent ureteral obstruction due to mucosa edema and ureteral healing but also to avoid ureteral injury, perforation, residual fragments, bleeding, and UTI.
-However, the optimal duration of postoperative Page 19 of 47 ureteral stenting is unknown.
+However, the optimal duration of postoperative ureteral stenting is unknown.
 The indwelling time preferred by most urologists appears to be 1 to 2 weeks after ureteroscopy.
-However, routine postoperative stenting is not required if no ureteral injury is observed under direct ureteroscopic vision at the end of the ureteroscopic surgery, even in patients who undergo uncomplicated ureteroscopy for impacted ureteral stones69)70).
-Postoperative stenting might be associated with higher postoperative morbidity and costs32).
-Byrne et al. reported that flank discomfort on postoperative day 1 was significantly less common in patients who did not undergo stenting; however, there was no significant difference in patient-reported postoperative hematuria between those who did and did not undergo stenting.
+However, routine postoperative stenting is not required if no ureteral injury is observed under direct ureteroscopic vision at the end of the ureteroscopic surgery, even in patients who undergo uncomplicated ureteroscopy for impacted ureteral stones [70,71].
+Postoperative stenting might be associated with higher postoperative morbidity and costs [31].
+Byrne et al. [72] reported that flank discomfort on postoperative day 1 was significantly less common in patients who did not undergo stenting; however, there was no significant difference in patient-reported postoperative hematuria between those who did and did not undergo stenting.
 With the recent advancements of smaller instruments for ureteroscopic treatment, the number of patients who do not need postoperative stenting has increased.
 However, how to determine which patients do not require postoperative stenting after ureteroscopic surgery remains unclear.

-4. Surgeon's safety from radiation exposure
+6) Surgeon's safety from radiation exposure